-A low level first operation of the new environmental watering infrastructure on the Pike floodplain is progressing well with water levels at the Pike regulator at 14.935 m AHD as of 21 October 2020.
-This operation also involves a further raising of the water level in the Lock 5 weir pool which is currently raised by 0.17 m AHD (within the NOR) above normal pool level (NPL).
-Commencing around 26 October further raising at Lock 5 will occur with water levels to increase by approximately 2-3 cm per day up to a target height of 0.5 m AHD above NPL (up to 16.8 m AHD).
-The continued weir pool raising and

-Pike Floodplain operations are planned to be completed in mid to late December 2020.
+A low level first operation of the new environmental watering infrastructure on the Pike floodplain is progressing well with water levels at the Pike regulator at 14.88 mAHD as of October 14.
+This operation also involves further raising of the water level in the Lock 5 weir pool which is currently raised by 0.14m (within the NOR).
+Near the end of October further raising at Lock 5 will occur with water levels to increase by approximately 2-3 cm per day up to a target height of 0.5 m above NPL (up to 16.8 m AHD).
+The continued weir pool raising and Pike Floodplain operations are planned to be completed in mid to late December 2020.
 The Pike Floodplain is closed to the general public during this time and ask that care should be taken when boating or canoeing around the area.

-Throughout the system water levels are slowly rising and spilling into low lying floodplain and wetlands providing benefits for the vegetation including areas of river red gums and black box and understorey plants.
-The watering is already attracting a response by frogs including the threatened Southern bell frogs which have now been recorded at seven sites as well as providing habitat for a range of waterbirds.
+The first operation event at the Pike Floodplain is tracking well with water levels slowly rising within the Pike anabranch system and spilling into low lying floodplain and wetlands providing benefits for the vegetation including areas of river red gums and black box and understorey plants.
+The watering is already attracting a response by frogs including the threatened Southern bell frogs which have been recorded at six sites as well as providing habitat for a range of waterbirds.

 The new environmental infrastructure at both Pike and Katarapko is being conservatively managed to maintain flows within the anabranch systems.
-During the operation there will be some increases in salinity and reductions in levels of dissolved oxygen levels but the sites are being cautiously managed.
+During operation there will be some increases in salinity and reductions in levels of dissolved oxygen levels but the sites are being cautiously managed.
 Water quality at the sites and in the river is closely monitored and the operations may be amended if conditions change more than expected.
 Water quality monitoring at the sites and within the river can be accessed via Water Connect www.waterconnect.sa.gov.au/Systems/SiteInfo/Pages/Default.aspx?site=A4261053&period=HRLY#Parameter Summary

-Figure 2: Environmental water on Tanyaca Creek on the Pike Floodplain (Samantha Walters, DEW)
+Figure 3: Looking out over the Pike Floodplain (Samantha Walters, DEW)